bags06/Secure-AWS-VPC-Project/README.md

 ## 📸 Screenshots Included

-> These prove setup and can be added in a `screenshots/` folder or inline in the README:

 - ✅ VPC/subnet layout diagram from AWS Consoler
 - ✅ Subnet routes
 - ✅ NACL rule configuration